webbgroup/certified-aws-developer-associate-notes/4-aws-security/advanced-iam.md

 # Advanced IAM

-## Authorizaiton Model Evaluation of Policies
+## Authorization Model Evaluation of Policies

 1. If there is an explicit DENY condition in the policy, end decision and DENY access
 2. If there is an ALLOW condition, end decision with ALLOW access